codeaudit/SayKitSDK/README.md

 ### 4. Go!

 Now you're all ready to go!

 Add voice commands to your Todo list app.
-Make your RSS app announce the news.
+Make your RSS app read the news aloud.
 Create a chat bot friend.
 The sky's the limit.

-Once again, if you need some more guidance: [check out our developer resources](#developer-resources).
+Now, if you are looking for a bit more help on where to go next: [check out our developer resources](#developer-resources).